OutSystems/docs-support/src/security/HIPAA/intro.md

 We provide you with the proper tools and documentation to comply with HIPAA regulations while using OutSystems and foster the development of enterprise web and mobile applications.

-### HIPAA-compliant hosting options for the OutSystems Platform
+### HIPAA-compliant hosting options for the OutSystems platform

 OutSystems gives you the flexibility to manage and host your HIPAA-compliant apps.
 Read more about [how OutSystems supports HIPAA compliance](https://www.outsystems.com/evaluation-guide/how-does-outsystems-support-hipaa-compliance/).